ldgabbay/jwplayer/fl5/doc/publishers/rtmpstreaming.rst

 Subscribing
 ^^^^^^^^^^^

-When streaming live streams using the Akamai or Limelight CDN, players cannot simply connect to the live stream.
+When streaming live streams using the Akamai, Edgecast or Limelight CDN, players cannot simply connect to the live stream.
 Instead, they have to *subscribe* to it, by sending an **FCSubscribe call** to the server.
 The JW Player includes support for this functionality.
 Simply add the *rtmp.subscribe=true* option to your embed code to enable:

 .. code-block:: html